 Ulrike Manthey will be the new director of the Zehdenick District Court!

-Zehdenick, Deutschland - on July 14, 2025 was an important day for the judiciary in Brandenburg.
+On July 14, 2025, there was an important day for the judiciary in Brandenburg.
 In Zehdenick, Minister of Justice Benjamin Grimm (SPD) presented the certificate of appointment to Ulrike Manthey as the new director of the district court.
 The special thing about it: the appointment took place on site to underline the importance of small district courts in Brandenburg.
 Grimm emphasized that an association with the Oranienburg district court is currently not an issue and that the rural structures have to be strengthened.
-Manthey succeeds Kathrin Reiter and brings a valuable experience from her previous 15-year work as a judge, since 2011 in Zehdenick.
+Manthey succeeds Kathrin Reiter and has a valuable experience from her 15-year work as a judge, since 2011 in Zehdenick.

-Manthey, who born in Hennigsdorf and went to school in Velten, studied law at the University of Potsdam.
-Already during her previous career she was second to the Ministry of Justice and the Neuruppin district court.
-Your commitment and approach make you an ideal choice for the management of the Zehdenick District Court, which includes three judges and a total of 30 employees.
-This also includes a trainee, which ensures a well -functioning offspring.
+Manthey, who was born in Hennigsdorf and went to school in Velten, studied law at the University of Potsdam.
+During her career to date, she has been seconded twice to the Ministry of Justice and to the Neuruppin Regional Court.
+Her commitment and approach make her the ideal choice to manage the Zehdenick District Court, which includes three judges and a total of 30 employees.
+There is also a trainee among them, which ensures a well-functioning offspring.

 Current developments in the Zehdenick district court

-In 2024, the Zehdenick district court expects the processing of over 200 criminal matters.
-The past few years have shown that the court is heavily frequented because 203 criminal matters, 224 civil cases and 219 family things were processed last year.
-The average negotiation period is three months for criminal matters, four to six weeks for family things and nine and a half months for civil matters.
-In order to optimize the processes, video negotiations were recently introduced, which offer a modern and efficient possibility of witness survey and the negotiation
+In 2024, the Zehdenick District Court expects to process over 200 criminal cases.
+Recent years have shown that the court is busy, with 203 criminal cases, 224 civil cases and 219 family cases handled last year.
+The average hearing time is three months for criminal matters, four to six weeks for family matters and nine and a half months for civil matters.
+In order to optimize processes, video hearings were recently introduced, offering a modern and efficient way to interview witnesses and conduct negotiations.

-Another exciting point is the implementation of the electronic acts (E-Action), which has been in use for civil and family things since November 2023 and since February 2024 for criminal matters in the Zehdenick District Court.
-[EGOVERNMENT] reports that this is part of a more comprehensive plan in Brandenburg to modernize the judiciary and to promote the electronic exchange of files.
-The piloting of the e-file in criminal matters began on February 24, 2025, and the positive experiences are to be extended to all police departments, public prosecutors and criminal courts in the coming years.
+Another exciting point is the implementation of the electronic file (e-file), which has been in use in the Zehdenick District Court since November 2023 for civil and family matters and since February 2024 for criminal matters. [eGovernment] reports that this is part of a broader plan in Brandenburg to modernize the justice system and promote the electronic exchange of files.
+The piloting of the e-file in criminal cases began on February 24, 2025, and the positive experience is expected to be expanded to all police departments, public prosecutor's offices and criminal courts in the coming years.

 The future of the judiciary in Brandenburg

-Some of the technical framework conditions have already been determined, and the first session halls are also equipped with video negotiation technology.
-The goal is clear: one would like to increase the efficiency of the judiciary and make the case law into a contemporary manner.
+Some of the technical framework conditions have already been defined, and the first meeting rooms will also be equipped with video negotiation technology.
+The goal is clear: we want to increase the efficiency of the judiciary and make case law more contemporary for citizens.

-Overall, it can be seen that the judiciary in Brandenburg, especially the district court in Zehdenick, is willing to break new ground and to face the challenges of modern times.
-The appointment of Ulrike Manthey marks an important step into an innovative future.
+Overall, it is clear that the judiciary in Brandenburg, and especially the Zehdenick District Court, is ready to break new ground and face the challenges of modern times.
+The appointment of Ulrike Manthey marks an important step towards an innovative future.